 What are your rights and obligations if your employer moves the company location?
 A lot depends on whether there is a 'mobility clause' written in the employment contract.

-WORK RELOCATION LAWS: Are employees compelled to move if their employer relocates?
+EMPLOYEE RELOCATION RIGHTS: Are employees compelled to move if their employer relocates?

 It is not uncommon for companies to move their location and physical address.
 Employer relocation happens for many different reasons.

 Some will move to reduce costs or to find larger premises.
 Others may see relocating a necessity for company restructuring or a business merger.

 Whatever the reason, it can create redundancies and disputes.
 But, as a rule employees will have to move when they have a mobility clause in their employment contracts.

 Note: Exceptions occur where the request for an employee to relocate is totally unreasonable.